The Great Grevy’s Rally

 Great Grevy’s Rally

-The methodology employed during the GGR 2024 will generally follow that of previous rallies, with a focus on photographic census following a modified Spatially Explicit Capture-Recapture (SECR) format.
+The methodology employed during the GGR 2024 generally followed that of previous rallies, with a focus on photographic census following a modified Spatially Explicit Capture-Recapture (SECR) format.
 This in essence treats ID photos taken at one point in time as the first ‘capture’ of the animal, with a subsequent photograph of the same animal taken on a different day treated as the ‘recapture’ of the same individual, allowing simpler statistics for population estimates.
-In addition, this time we will also include a Visual count record from each team, which will help give us an overall estimate of numbers and locations while we work to raise funding for the photo analysis component of the Rally.
+In addition, we also included a visual count record from each team, which helps give us an overall estimate of numbers and locations while we work to raise funding for the photo analysis component of the rally.

 The Great Grevy’s Rally Event Schedule